Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 Tools like the Middleware platform use AI-powered algorithms to collect and analyze data from across the entire infrastructure to spot signs of potential problems before they even occur.

-You can store and process vast amounts of data and recognize unique patterns or insights that will help you to improve application efficiency.
+Artificial intelligence and machine learning algorithms can help automate observability.
+You can store and process vast amounts of data and identify unique patterns and insights that will help you improve application efficiency.

-Such issues are routinely addressed by system administrators who have tooling in place to automatically fix such issues by patching or by the application of extra resources to a workload.
+Observability often identifies relatively low-level issues at the kernel or operating system level.
+Such issues are routinely addressed by system administrators who have tooling in place to automatically fix them by patching or applying extra resources to a workload.

-Having such a filter can ensure that even where automation is not possible, IT teams can focus on the critical issues and fix them on priority.
+Observability software, such as Middleware, can be integrated with the existing ecosystem to maintain an optimized environment.
+Having such a filter can ensure that, even when automation is not possible, IT teams can focus on critical issues and fix them as a priority.

-Feedback loops are basically an internal review of how teams, systems, and users function, not necessarily in the context of Observability but also in the larger DevOps context.
+Feedback loops are basically an internal review of how teams, systems, and users function, not necessarily in the context of Observability, but also in the larger DevOps context.

 Of course, feedback is great, provided you act on it.
 And that’s where you need to close the loop by solving the problem and tightening it for speed.